-- 1. If a trainee encounters significant difficulties or problems (e.g., poor supervision, unavailability of supervisor, evaluations perceived as unfair, workload issues, personality clashes, other staff conflict) during the training experience, a trainee can: - I. Discuss the issue with the staff member(s) involved. - II.
-If the issue cannot be resolved informally, the intern should discuss the concern with the Training Director, Assistant Training Director, or other member of the Executive Committee. - III.
-If the Training Director, Assistant Training Director, or member of the Executive Committee cannot resolve the issue, the trainee can formally challenge any action or decision taken by the Training Director, the supervisor, or any member of the training staff by following this procedure:

-- i.
-The intern should file a formal complaint in writing and all supporting documents with the Training Director.
-If the intern is challenging a formal evaluation, the intern must do so within 5 days of receipt of the evaluation. - ii.
-Within 3 days of receiving a formal complaint, the Training Director must consult with the Director and implement Review Panel procedures as described below.

-2. If a training staff member has a specific concern about a trainee, the staff member can:
+- 1. If a trainee encounters significant difficulties or problems (e.g., poor supervision, unavailability of supervisor, evaluations perceived as unfair, workload issues, personality clashes, other staff conflict) during the training experience, a trainee can: - a.
+Discuss the issue with the staff member(s) involved. - b.
+If the issue cannot be resolved informally, the intern should discuss the concern with the Training Director or other member of the Executive Committee. - c.
+If the Training Director or member of the Executive Committee cannot resolve the issue, the trainee can formally challenge any action or decision taken by the Training Director, the supervisor, or any member of the University Counseling Center staff by following this procedure: - The intern should file a formal complaint in writing and all supporting documents with the Training Director.
+If the intern is challenging a formal evaluation, the intern must do so within 5 working days of receipt of the evaluation. - ii.
+Within 3 working days of receiving a formal complaint, the Training Director must consult with the Executive Director and implement Review Panel procedures as described below. - 2.
+If a training staff member has a specific concern about a trainee, the staff member can: - a.
+Discuss the issue with the trainee who is involved. - b.
+Discuss the issue with the trainee's primary supervisor.

-- I. Discuss the issue with the trainee who is involved. - II.
-Discuss the issue with the trainee's primary supervisor. - III.
-Consult with the Training Director and/or appropriate Training Coordinator. - IV.
-If the issue is not resolved informally, - i.
-The staff member may seek resolution of the concern by written request, with all supporting documents, to the Training Director for a review of the situation. - ii.
-When this occurs, The Training Director must consult with the Director and implement Review Panel procedures as described below.
+- c.
+Consult with the Training Director. - d.
+If the issue is not resolved informally, - The staff member may seek resolution of the concern by written request, with all supporting documents, to the Training Director for a review of the situation. - ii.
+When this occurs, The Training Director must consult with the Executive Director and implement Review Panel procedures as described below.